AAlfon/AAlfon/README.md

 - 👋 Hi, I’m @AAlfon
 - 👀 I’m interested in ...
-Learning hot to Codes
+Learning how to become an software engineer
 - 🌱 I’m currently learning ... at avion school
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...